Alogliptin benzoate

 Men

-No human data are available on the effects of alogliptin on male or female fertility; animal studies showed no adverse effects on fertility.
+No human data are available on the effects of alogliptin on male fertility; animal studies showed no adverse effects on fertility.

 Women